raquelaoki/M3E2/ComputeCanada.md

-# M3E2
+# Compute Canada

-This project was developed using Compute Canada.
+This document explains how to setup Compute Canada env and run experiments.

 ## Virtualenv on Compute Canada
 Setting up the virtual env ([reference](https://docs.computecanada.ca/wiki/Python#Creating_and_using_a_virtual_environment))